 Transgender patients may seek plastic surgery to alter their body characteristics after mature and responsible consideration of before and after photos of other patients and candid medical opinions regarding what can be accomplished given the specific conditions.
 But there are often psychological aspects as well as possible hormone-influenced emotional responses that can also affect expectations.
 If already undergoing psychological counseling and/or hormone therapy with other physicians, the opinions of those medical professionals will clearly also be influential.

 A concerned family member, supportive friend or a significant other can offer important support.
-If the patient is comfortable with members of their support team discussing the surgery with the plastic surgeon and grants permission to do so, the surgeon can gain added insight into the patient’s motives for seeking surgery and the family member and friends can alleviate their concerns regarding risks, possible complications and expected results firsthand.
+If the patient is comfortable with members of their support team discussing the surgery with the plastic surgeon and grants permission to do so, the surgeon can gain added insight into the patient’s motives for seeking surgery and the family members and friends can alleviate their concerns regarding risks, possible complications and expected results firsthand.
 This support team member can take notes, collect facts, coordinate appointments and diffuse emotionally charged moments of expressing possibly unreasonable hopes and goals.
 It is even more effective if this same team member is also in touch with other attending physicians and counselors.

 If the plastic surgeon is San Francisco Board Certified Plastic Surgeon Dr. Scott Mosser, patients will be pleased to find that he encourages his transgender patients to bring along a member of their support team for consultation.
 He is aware of the special considerations and collaborative nature of treating transgender issues and is willing to coordinate and consult also with the medical professionals involved in the patient’s past or current treatment programs.
-He and his team of professionals are familiar with the transgender community of support groups in the San Francisco Bay area, and can arrange for pre- or post-op accommodations for patients traveling to San Francisco.
+He and his team of professionals are familiar with the transgender community of support groups in the San Francisco Bay Area, and can arrange for pre- or post-op accommodations for patients traveling to San Francisco.

 MTF/N breast augmentation and FTM/N chest reconstruction surgery results both generally enjoy high satisfaction rates when performed by Dr. Mosser, but plastic surgery is first and foremost a physical alteration and cannot be assumed to also achieve a “cure” for psychopathic or social problems being worked out by counseling or psychotherapy.
 Dr. Mosser gets high marks for aesthetic results which can boost self-confidence and improve the comfort of wearing gender specific clothing, but plastic surgery cannot be expected to replace continuing long-term therapy to address emotional or psychological issues.